 - Reach X amount of shares per blog post per month.

 Who is the group of people you want reading your content?
 Understanding who your audience is and what they care about will help you write relevant content.
 What information are they seeking?
 What are problems are they trying to solve?
 Your content should directly answer these questions.
-Create several personas that represent specific segments of your audience.
+Create several personas that represent specific segments of your audience and use the persona comparison template to compare and contrast.
 These personas not only guide your content choices but also inform the tone of your content.